Lagrangian cobordism and tropical curves: Tropical curves

 Since translating by $\ints(\gamma)$ adds an affine function to $f_{k,\delta}$, it preserves the tropical divisor $\Trop(f_{k,\delta})$, which therefore descends to $B$.
 Such a tropical divisor in $B$ is called a \emph{tropical $\Theta$-divisor} \cite{Mikhalkin2008}.

-Now, given a tropical divisor $\Trop(f)$ and a point $b \in B$, there is a corresponding lattice polytope $\mathrm{in}_b(f) \subset T^*_{\R} B$, well-defined up to translation, which is defined to be the convex hull of the differentials $df_i$ for all $i$ such that $f_i(b)$ is maximal.
-We observe that this depends only on the section $f$, not on the $f_i$.
+Now, given a tropical divisor $\Trop(f)$ and a point $b \in B$, there is a corresponding lattice polytope $\mathrm{in}_b(f) \subset T^*_{\R} B$, which is defined to be the convex hull of the differentials $df_i$ for all $i$ such that $f_i(b)$ is maximal.
+We observe that up to translation, the polytope depends only on the tropical divisor.
 We recall that a lattice simplex is called \emph{regular} if it contains no lattice points other than its vertices.
 A tropical divisor corresponding to a section $f$ will be called \emph{regular} if $\mathrm{in}_b(f)$ is a regular simplex for all $b \in B$.

 \begin{lem} Let $B$ be a polarized tropical affine torus.
 Then it admits a regular tropical divisor with at least one 0-cell. \end{lem} \begin{proof} We will show that there exist $k,\delta$ such that the tropical $\Theta$-divisor $\Trop(f_{k,\delta})$ is regular and has at least one 0-cell.
-Indeed, it is a simple matter to check that \emph{any} tropical $\Theta$-divisor contains a $0$-cell (otherwise the function $f_{k,\delta}$ would be linear when restricted to some linear subspace), so the real task is to find $k$ and $\delta$ such that $\Trop(f_{k,\delta}$) is regular.
+Indeed, it is a simple matter to check that \emph{any} tropical $\Theta$-divisor contains a $0$-cell (a cell of minimal dimension must be a sub-tropical affine torus along which $f_{k,\delta}$ is linear; however $f_{k,\delta}$ has quadratic growth), so the real task is to find $k$ and $\delta$ such that $\Trop(f_{k,\delta}$) is regular.

 It will be helpful to consider the Legendre transform of $f_{k,\delta}$ \cite[Proposition 2.1]{Mikhalkin2004}, which is the largest convex function $g_{k,\delta}:T^*_\R B \to \R$ for which